 Listen to the More Recipes About Music & Food Spotify Playlist

-I’ll admit, this is probably more “fried rice adjacent” than actually fried rice.
+I’ll admit, this is probably more “fried rice adjacent” than actual fried rice.
 It uses the standard elements, but I also tend to go into “what’s in the vegetable crisper” mode when making this.
 Peppers?
 Sure.
 Carrots?
 Why not.
-Celery.
+Celery?
 Yep put it in.
 I’ve also used broccoli and mushrooms.
-What – to me – keeps this in fried rice territory is the rice getting a bit of fry up in the process.
+What, for me, keeps this in fried rice territory is the rice getting a bit of a fry up in the process.
 It would be more of a stir fry if the vegetables were cooked separately and served over hot rice.
-At least, that’s my explanation and I’m sticking to it.
+At least, that’s my reasoning and I’m sticking to it.

 The second lesson is fried rice, like a salad, should be dressed not costumed.
 I started out adding WAY too much sauce to the dish making it soupy and over seasoned.
 For the number of ingredients in your skillet, the sauce here might seem too little.
 Trust me, it will work just fine.

-For serving, I go with a bit of sambal olek or sriracha.
+For serving, I go with a bit of sambal oelek or sriracha.
 Keep it simple.
-Maybe a few extra sliced scallions if you’re so inclined.
+Maybe a few extra sliced scallions or a sprinkle of furikake if you’re so inclined.
 This, like most fried rice, makes great leftovers whether you eat it cold or reheat it.

 RICE RICE BABY

-Fried rice with onions, peppers, corn, peas, and scallions
+Fried rice with onions, peppers, corn, peas, scallions, scrambled egg, and furikake

 Makes 5 – 6 servings